About

 Berries = antioxidants = superfoods = this greek yogurt cheesecake is officially healthy.
 I kid, I kid.

-close up image of healthier greek yogurt cheesecake with berry compote on teal plate
+greek yogurt cheesecake on teal plate with bite on fork.

 Healthier Greek Yogurt Cheesecake